Vanessa MacCormack: 5 Fast Facts You Need to Know

 A press release from the Massachusetts State Police read, “Revere Police and emergency medical personnel responded to the Grand View Avenue scene just after 3:30 yesterday afternoon and found 30-year-old Vanessa MacCormack unresponsive.
 A preliminary examination revealed signs of trauma on the body and the Office of the Chief Medical Examiner will determine the cause and manner of her death.”

-2. MacCormack’s Husband Was Spotted Picking Up a Baby Chair at the Home
+2. MacCormack’s Husband Was Spotted Picking Up a Baby Chair at the Home & Crying

-MacCormack was married.
+MacCormack was married, and her husband – now the suspect accused of the crime – acted the part of the grieving husband.
 “Vanessa’s husband Andrew went to the house Sunday to pick up a baby chair and some other items.
 He left without saying anything, but stopped to break down and cry at the scene,” reported CBS.

 Her husband’s Facebook page shows him holding a small infant in 2016, and says he is a drywall taper and finisher who also works as a security supervisor at a private security firm.
 He studied criminal justice at the University of Massachusetts Boston.
 He posted many pictures of himself with his wife, and also posted an old photo of rose petals and candles arranged on the pavement to read “marry me?”